 - Social shares

-A centralized CRM, like Salesforce, provides a 360-degree view of a constituent, for example, a website user, member, donor, or customer.
-Data and metrics are tracked and recorded to each constituent’s record so you can run reports, with the assistance of AI, that help you uncover insights that may otherwise go unnoticed.
+A centralized CRM, like Salesforce, provides a 360-degree view of a supporter, for example, a website user, member, donor, or customer.
+Data and metrics are tracked and recorded to each supporter’s record so you can run reports, with the assistance of AI, that help you uncover insights that may otherwise go unnoticed.

 Pillar 3: Experimentation